stellasia/stellasia.github.io/_posts/2019-04-25-deep-walk-on-zachary-karate-club.md

     nd = d['n.deepWalk'].str.strip('[]').str.split(',').apply(pd.Series)

-Now that we have dataframe where each row is a node and each column a feature learned by the DeepWalk algorithm, let's run some clustering algorithm on it:
+Now that we have dataframe where each row is a node and each column a feature learned by the DeepWalk algorithm, let's run some clustering algorithm on it.
+But first, let's run some PCA to reduce the number of features:

+    from sklearn.decomposition import PCA
     from sklearn.cluster import KMeans
+    pca = PCA(n_components=2)
-	X = nd
+    X_red = pca.fit_transform(nd)
-	kmeans = KMeans(n_clusters=3, random_state=1234).fit(X)
+	kmeans = KMeans(n_clusters=3, random_state=1234)
+	kmeans.fit(X_red)
     lab = kmeans.labels_

-If we want to visualize the results, let's extract the principal components with some PCA:

-    from sklearn.decomposition import PCA
-    pca = PCA(n_components=2)
-    X_red = pca.fit_transform(X)

 And finally plot the result: